Friday, December 20, 2024

 Mount Doom.
 Wave hello to Frodo and Sam as you pass by.
 Their trip was only slightly longer than yours.

-Like any theme park visit, being at gate opening is a wise decision.
+Like any theme park visit, being at the gate opening is a wise decision.
 The water park generally opens a half-hour after the main park.
-There is actually a pretty decent amount of shaded seating but why leave it to chance?
-Arrive early, plant your flag Tom Cruise-style from the movie Far Away, and get in some early, crowd free enjoyment.
+There is actually a pretty decent amount of shaded seating, but why leave it to chance?
+Arrive early, plant your flag Tom Cruise-style from the movie Far Away, and get in some early, crowd-free enjoyment.

 Across from the Duplo area is the entrance to Build-a-Raft lazy river.
 The rafts come in singles and doubles and are appointed with areas to attach large, heavy rubber Legos.
 The large Legos don’t fit as well as their smaller, traditional brethren but they mostly get the job done.